j3k0/ganomede-coordinator/README.md

  * This is only allowed for inactive games, when called by a "waiting" user.
     * Will reply with status 403 otherwise.
  * `status` will change to `active` when there is no more waiting players.
- * a notification will be sent to active players (that aren't in the waiting list)
+ * [a notification](https://github.com/j3k0/ganomede-notifications/blob/master/api-docs/coordinator.md) will be sent to other active players (that aren't in the waiting list)
-    * from coordinator/v1
-    * type join
-    * data.gameId = "123466765785232"
-    * data.player = "username"

 # Single Game Leave [/coordinator/v1/auth/:token/games/:id/leave]